-Listen to the Podcast by Ricardo Vargas: copy the link and paste it in your browser: https://soundcloud.com/ricardo-vargas-podcast/understanding-the-delphitechnique?in=ricardo-vargas-podcast/sets/2012-all-episodes
+Listen to the Podcast by Ricardo Vargas: copy the link and paste it in your browser: https://soundcloud.com/ricardo-vargas-podcast/understanding-the-delphi- technique?in=ricardo-vargas-podcast/sets/2012-all-episodes a. it takes time

 - 2. A facilitator is a key person who

 - a. is interested in science

 - b. should not take a neutral position

 - c. is unfamiliar with the topic to be discussed

 - d. helps a group of people to work together better

 - 2. It could be inferred from the texts that the Delphi method

 - a. is an autonomous process

 - b. is an anonymous process

 - c. is a fast process

 - d. is often biased